simonholmes/MEAN-stack-authentication/readme.md

 To run:

 1. Run `npm start`
-2. Point your browser as http://localhost:3000
+2. Point your browser at http://localhost:3000